 A breach of the Protocol may also be a breach of the Members’ Code of Conduct.

-If any Member is unsure about any aspect of the Protocol they should seek advice from the Monitoring Officer or his Deputies.
+If any Member is unsure about any aspect of the Protocol they should seek advice from the Clerk or the Monitoring Officer of Stratford District Council or his Deputies.

 Advice on this protocol

-are encouraged to seek advice from the Monitoring Officer if in doubt about the rules on use of resources.
-Councillors
+are encouraged to seek advice from the Clerk or the Monitoring Officer of Stratford District Council if in doubt about the rules on use of resources.